 Bursaries are awarded based on financial need and acceptable academic standing, and sometimes additional criteria may apply.

+Students receiving tuition waivers from the University are not eligible to apply for entrance or in-course bursaries.
 For additional information on all undergraduate awards, consult the Financial Aid and Awards Office website.

 U.S. Federal Student Aid